 Off the field, Coach Cas loves the outdoors, skiing, hiking, camping, traveling the world and exploring new places and cultures, speaking Spanish, bluegrass music and reggae, and playing soccer and tennis.

 Alex Haggerty played NCAA Division III at Ohio Wesleyan University.
 As a defensemen, his contributions helped the Bishops gain 4 NCAA playoff berths and win their conference in 2010 & 2011.
-In 2014 he served as the Head Coach for Temecula Valley High School leading them to an 11-3-1 season.
-For the last two lacrosse seasons (2019/2020), he has served as the Defensive Coordinator for San Marcos High School in Santa Barbara, CA. He is passionate about creating leaders while using lacrosse as a platform and is committed to growing the game in Monterey.
+In 2014 he served as the head coach of Temecula Valley High School leading them to an 11-3-1 season.
+In 2019 and 2020 he has served as the Defensive Coordinator for San Marcos High School in Santa Barbara, CA. He is passionate about creating leaders while using lacrosse as a platform and is committed to growing the game in Monterey.
 He joined Monterey High School in 2021 to teach social studies and start a boy's lacrosse team.
 In his free time Alex can be found outdoors; sailing, hiking, biking, and camping.

 From Wading River on Long Island, New York, Codi started playing lacrosse in 2nd grade.
 She went to Shoreham-Wading River high school, and won three New York State Championships.
 During her senior year she led her team as a captain.